 The more loved the brand, the more powerful the brand and in turn the higher growth and profit it can generate.

-A beloved brand can use the connection with their consumers as a source of power.
+A beloved brand can use the connection with its consumers as a source of power.
 The tighter the connection to consumers, the more loved the brand.
-As a brand becomes more loved, it becomes more powerful, and is able to wield that power onto all aspects of the market.
-A Beloved Brand can entice consumers to keep coming back, it can fight off competitors to win with key targets, it can generate earned media easier, it can challenge suppliers to come back with lower costs and it leverage its positional power to gain preferential treatment with real estate owners, government or tour operators.
+As a brand becomes more loved, it becomes more powerful and is able to wield that power onto all aspects of the market.
+A Beloved Brand can entice consumers to keep coming back, it can fight off competitors to win with key targets, it can generate earned media easier, it can challenge suppliers to come back with lower costs and it leverages its positional power to gain preferential treatment with real estate owners, government or tour operators.
 Even employees would rather work for a powerful beloved brand than an indifferent brand.

 Brands move along a “LOVE CURVE” going from Indifferent to Like It to Love It, and then they’ll make it their Brand For Life.
 The farther along the curve, the more connected to the brand.

 The “Brand Love Curve” can be linked to the Brand Funnel which becomes the underlying scoreboard.
 You can use the funnel to map out the buying process for the consumer, identifying both strategy and tactics to move them along the funnel towards being more loved.
 Used properly, the Power of the Brand can help drive the P&L with four important levers: driving increased price, lowering costs, increasing share, creating new markets.
-As a result, a powerful connected brand is much more efficient.
+As a result, a powerfully connected brand is much more efficient.
 And that efficiency can leverage the P&L to invest back in the brand’s connectivity and drive Profit and over the long run create value for the Brand.

 As a Brand Leader looks to how to drive their Brand through the P&L, here are the four ways the Brand Leader can drive profits:

 1. Using price as a weapon to drive Brand Value.
 It can be a price change, up or down, or it could be trying to get consumers to trade up or down.